surniaulula/wpsso/readme.txt

 = Proven Performance =

-WPSSO is *fast and coded for performance*, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
+WordPress Social Sharing Optimization (WPSSO) is *fast and coded for performance*, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
 WPSSO loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.
 WPSSO requires PHP v4.1.0 or better, and is fully compatible with PHP v7.

 = Professional Support =

-WPSSO support and development is on-going.
+WordPress Social Sharing Optimization (WPSSO) support and development is on-going.
 You can review the [FAQ](https://wpsso.com/codex/plugins/wpsso/faq/) and [Notes](https://wpsso.com/codex/plugins/wpsso/notes/) pages for additional setup information.
 If you have any suggestions or comments, post them to the [WordPress support forum](https://wordpress.org/support/plugin/wpsso) or the [Pro version support website](http://wpsso.support.wpsso.com).

 Follow Surnia Ulula on [Google+](https://plus.google.com/+SurniaUlula/?rel=author), [Facebook](https://www.facebook.com/SurniaUlulaCom), and [Twitter](https://twitter.com/surniaululacom), and [YouTube](http://www.youtube.com/user/SurniaUlulaCom).